andrewgodwin/arcdiscvist/README.rst

 Arcdiscvist
 ===========

-Simple tool for managing archived data stored across a number of offline discs or volumes, with a separate online index, and optional redundancy/recovery files.
-Split into sub-commands.
+Simple tool for managing archived data stored across a number of "bundles", which can be stored on either remote storage, or physical media.

-Storage volumes are identified by a short label, like ``XERGQP``, and can be either rewriteable media, like HDDs/SD cards, or write-once media, like BD-R discs.
-You can save data onto volumes, store them away offline, and use the index to query which ones you need to access or restore certain files.
-Volumes are single, large files, with meta information and parity data to allow recovery due to corruption.
-Multiple volumes can be stored per disk.
+An online index allows quick querying of the structure of the entire backed-up content without access to the original files, but is optional, and can be rebuilt.

 The storage is presented as a single unified folder hierarchy; sections can be built and restored by path.

-Automatically looks for and identifies storage volumes based on system drives with ``ABCDEF.arcdiscvist`` folders in the top level or an ``arcdiscvist`` folder.

-Works from a local folder on volatile storage that acts as the place to build volumes from and restore them to, and which will mirror the storage folder hierarchy.

 Configuration is stored in ~/.arcdiscvist or in /etc/arcdiscvist.